-In the case of both Capital One and Honda, detection of data compromise came quickly.
+In the case of both Capital One and Honda, the detection of data compromise came quickly.
 The Capital One hacker was a disgruntled software engineer who bragged about her cybercrime online, while the Honda hack falls more in the ethical “white hat” category, where benevolent hackers purposefully point out vulnerabilities to strengthen the Internet-wide level of cybersecurity.

 But Capital One and Honda have no doubt lost considerable trust with the general public and will spend years atoning for it.
 There’s a good chance it could cost top executives their jobs, too; in the wake of its $300 million data breach, Target’s CEO was forced out in 2014, and Equifax’s CEO resigned in 2017 after the credit bureau exposed the personal information of nearly 150 million Americans.

 All of the above-mentioned breaches occurred because of shoddy IT protections—no multi-layered defenses for data, no 24/7 monitoring for security incidents, and certainly no committed IT partner there to address issues in a proactive, not reactive, way.

 At CMIT Solutions, We Deliver Those Kinds of Protections Day in and Day Out, for Clients Big and Small

 We understand the way information is transmitted, encrypted, and stored.
 We monitor network access and Internet traffic, identifying potential intrusions.
 We defend devices, building a protective wall around the entire IT ecosystem of a business.
 And we empower employees with training and support so that technology can help them work smarter, faster, and smoother—not harder.